aryelgois/designwithfontforge.com/en-US/Completing_the_Lower_Case.md

 <img src="images/slide13.png" alt="" height="592" width="790">

 The 'i' can be derived from the stem of the 'n'.
-The 'l can be made from the stem of the 'n' with some adjustments.
+The 'l' can be made from the stem of the 'n' with some adjustments.

 ### Making the 'd' from the stem of 'h' and 'o'